centros4520/t-2021/_projects/2014-3-startup-asia-singapore.md

 image_path:
 orderid: 3
 date: 2014-05-07
-blurb: 'Crowdfund unique assistive technology product'
+blurb: 'Launch unique assistive technology product for Crowdfunding'
 ---
 <p class='sublead'>Startup Asia was 2-day conference organised by Tech in Asia, Asia’s largest English-language technology and startup blog.</p>
  A 24-hour hackathon was simultaneously running with over 85 developers, 32 teams and 13 sponsored challenges to build products using partner companies' APIs and SDKs.
 Three overall champions out of 14 finalists was selected during final round on May 17.